 There are two methods our attorneys use to help clear your criminal record in Illinois: expungement and sealing.
 Despite what you may have heard, neither expungement nor sealing happens automatically.
 Once you are arrested, you will likely have an arrest record regardless of the final disposition (i.e. dismissal).
 A petition to expunge or a petition to seal must be filed and a court order expunging or sealing your record must be obtained in order to clear your criminal record.

 Expungement and sealing laws are complex and the process can be confusing.
 Every county in Illinois has a different set of rules, guidelines and procedures that must be followed.
 Hiring an experienced Illinois expungement attorney is highly recommended.

-The attorneys at The Davis Law Group, P.C. can evaluate your criminal record and determine if you are eligible for expungement or if you qualify for sealing.
-Our office regularly practices out of Cook County, Lake County, and DuPage County.
+The expungement attorneys at The Davis Law Group, P.C. can evaluate your criminal record and determine if you are eligible for expungement or if you qualify for sealing.
+Our office regularly practices throughout Cook County, Lake County, and DuPage County.
 Answers to frequently asked questions about expungement and sealing in Illinois can be found here.
 Feel free to contact us so we can help clear your criminal record and give you a fresh start.